LuxImagingAI/DBSegment/README.md

   `-v v1`

   **--disable_tta**
-  This Flag is for test time augmentation.
+  This Flag is for the test time augmentation.
 The default is True and tta is disabled, to enable the tta, set this flag to True.
 By setting the flag to True, the segmenation quality will improve by ~0.2%, and the inference time will increase by 10-20 seconds.

   `--disable_tta True`